-“NPE has wanted to conduct outdoor demonstrations for some time and our decision to hold the show in Fort Lauderdale enabled us to do that,” says Allan Heydorn, conference manager and organizer of the demonstrations.
+“NPE has wanted to conduct outdoor demonstrations for some time and our decision to hold the show in Fort Lauderdale enabled us to do that,” said Allan Heydorn, conference manager and organizer of the demonstrations.

 The demonstrations started on Thursday afternoon with some surface preparation, stripe removal and routing before the rain put all thoughts of sealcoating on hold.
-When the rain subsided Friday morning, the demos were kicked off by Bomag Americas and the BM 600/15 cold planer.
-The machine milled up 1 1/2” of existing from the area that measured 20 x 130 ft.
+When the rain subsided Friday morning, the demos were kicked off by Bomag Americas and the BM 600/15 Cold Planer.
+The machine milled up 1-1/2” of existing from the area that measured 20 x 130 ft.

 “The BM 600/15 was new to the U.S. market in 2013,” says John Hood, director of sales at Bomag.
 “It’s a 24” mill and is designed for commercial paving contractors to help them edge, mill, make utility cuts and do patching.”
 Hood adds that the BM 600/15 was designed to replace a skid steer with a front mounted grinder attachment.

 After the milling was completed, both Elgin Sweeper and Schwarze Industries brought in their sweeping equipment to clean up the mess.
+Construction sweeping is essential to cleaning up the debris the milling machine leaves behind before paving can begin.

 Once paving was complete, The Paving Lady, a company based in Boynton Beach, FL, donated her crew’s time and equipment to assist with the compaction.
-A Caterpillar CB824 utility compactor rolled the fresh asphalt in between both paving passes.
+A CAT CB824 utility compactor rolled the fresh asphalt in between both paving passes.